septentrio-gnss/septentrio_gnss_driver/README.md

 <details>
 <summary>Binary Install</summary>

   The binary release is available for ROS 1 (Melodic and Noetic) and ROS 2 (Foxy, Galactic, Humble, Iron, Rolling,.
-Since Melodic, Foxy, and Galacitc are EOL, only Noetic, Humble, Iron , and Rolling will get updated versions.
+Since Melodic, Foxy, and Galactic are EOL, only Noetic, Humble, Iron , and Rolling will get updated versions.
 To install the binary package, simply run `sudo apt-get install ros-$ROS_DISTRO-septentrio-gnss-driver`.
 </details>

 <details>